lucky-wolf/DW2-XL/README.md

 - Only PD and FTR weapons now have intercept rating
   - i.e. removed intercept from all S,M,L weapons
 - Tweaked reactor names and sizes
+- Fixed Improved Terraforming to cost 8K not 18K

 ### v1.17.5
 - Restricted Quameno from all irrelevant reactor techs